Search by Keyword

 John has been very vocal throughout the remaining years of his life regarding his intentions in the lyrics of the song.
 In 1968 he explained: “What I said in 'Revolution'...is 'change your head.'
 These people that are trying to change the world can't even get it all together.
 They're attacking and biting each others' faces, and all the time they're all pushing the same way.
 And if they keep going on like that it's going to kill it before it's even moved.
 It's silly to bitch about each other and be trivial.
 They've got to think in terms of at least the world or the universe, and stop thinking in terms of factories and one country.”

-Continuing, he states: “The point is that the Establishment doesn't really exist, and if it does exist, it's old people.
+Continuing, John states: “The point is that the Establishment doesn't really exist, and if it does exist, it's old people.
 The only people that want to change it are young, and they're going to beat the Establishment.
 If they want to smash it all down, and have to be laborers as well to build it up again, then that's what they're going to get.
 If they'd just realize the Establishment can't last forever.
 The only reason it has lasted forever is that the only way people have ever tried to change it is by revolution.
 And the idea is just to move in on the scene, so they can take over the universities, do all the things that are practically feasible at the time.
 But not try and take over the state, or smash the state, or slow down the works.
 All they've got to do is get through and change it, because they will be it.”

-During an appearance on the BBC Two TV show "Release" on June 8th, 1968, a week and a half after The Beatles began recording the song in EMI Studios, John looked directly into the camera and pronounced: "I think our society is run by insane people for insane objectives.
+During an appearance on the BBC 2 TV show "Release" on June 8th, 1968, a week and a half after The Beatles began recording the song in EMI Studios, John looked directly into the camera and pronounced: "I think our society is run by insane people for insane objectives.
 If anybody can put on paper what our government, and the American government, and the Russian, Chinese...what they are actually trying to do, and what they think they're doing, I'd be very pleased to know," this statement exemplifiying the lyric "We'd all love to see the plan" that he had just sung in the recording of what came to be known as "Revolution 1."
 In 1969, he added: “The only way to ensure a lasting peace of any kind is to change people's minds.
 There's no other way.
 The Government can do it with propaganda.
 Coca-Cola can do it with propaganda – why can't we?
 We are the hip generation."
 In fact, the lyric "you better free your mind instead" is a reflection of the teaching of the Maharishi about Transcendental Meditation, where it has been proven that crime can be reduced in specific regions with the concentrated use of TM.

 In 1970, he elaborated: “If you want peace, you won't get it with violence.
 Please tell me one militant revolution that worked.
 Sure, a few of them took over, but what happened?
 Status quo.
 And if they smash it down, who do they think is going to build it up again?
 And then when they've built it up again, who do they think is going to run it?
 And how are they going to run it?
 They don't look further than their noses.”